Cambodian rebellion (1820)

-The Cambodian rebellion of 1820, also known as Neak sel Rebellion (lit. "the holy man's rebellion"), was a Cambodian anti-Vietnamese rebellion led by a monk named Kai.
+The Cambodian rebellion of 1820, also known as the Neak sel Rebellion (lit. "the holy man's rebellion"), was a Cambodian revolt against Vietnam led by a monk named Kai.

+Background

+At the time, Cambodia was in the grip of a "Dark Age", with internal affairs subject to interference from Siam and Vietnam.
+In 1813, Siam intervened in a royal dispute in Cambodia, prompting the Cambodian King Ang Chan to seek assistance from Vietnam.
+Vietnam subsequently stationed troops in Cambodia, transforming it into a protectorate.
+To strengthen its control over Cambodia, Vietnam constructed three major roads within the country to facilitate military transport.
+In 1817, it seized the important port of Châu Đốc, and two years later, it dug the Vĩnh Tế Canal between the port and Hà Tiên, annexing Cambodian territory south of the canal.

-In 1819, Khmer labors were forced to reconstruct the Vietnamese Vĩnh Tế Canal.
-The Khmer labors were heavily exploited by being forced to do hard work, which resulted thousands of deaths from fatigue and consequent disease during the canal's construction.
+In 1819, Khmer labors were forced to reconstruct the Vĩnh Tế Canal.
+The Khmer labors were heavily exploited by being forced to do hard work, which resulted in thousands of deaths from fatigue and consequent disease during the canal's construction.
 Kai, a monk originally from Wat Sambaur who claimed supernatural powers, revolted against the Vietnamese.